 But the second act, The Felice Brothers, was long and somewhat irritating.
 There were three things that bothered me the most.
 First of all, if you're going to open for a band like Mumford, do not come out drunk and high, it makes you sound terrible.
 Also, please do not play songs that seem to be improvised--or if you do, make sure it works.
 Finally, if you're playing right before Mumford, do not play for more than 45 minutes!

 Ok, I'm done venting.
 Now let me just say that the actual concert was amazing!
 Mumford & Sons is all I could think about today.
-I'll leave my review of the concert for another day, but if you ever have a chance to attend their concert, go!
+If you ever have a chance to attend their concert, go!

 Anyways, tonight I made quinoa burgers.
 In all honesty, I had no idea what to expect, but turns out, they were quite tasty.
 If you have them in pita bread, just make sure you warm it up before serving.
 Enjoy!